NikhilArora5/NodeJsCrud/README.md

 ## Node Js Crud
 ### Api End Points
+#### In the Below mentioned Endpoints i have mentioned the complete url to make a request to an api where the
+  - Base url (Deployed server url) : https://node-js-crud-ten.vercel.app

 #### User Apis
 - Register user : https://node-js-crud-ten.vercel.app/user/register
   - Method : POST